Dhghomon/easy_rust/README.md

 fn main() {}
 ```

 but you don't need it.
-But it can be a good idea to always put a comma, because sometimes you will change the order of the variables:
+But it can be a good idea to always put a comma, because sometimes you will change the order of the fields:

 ```rust
 struct Colour(u8, u8, u8); // Declare the same Colour tuple struct